LUKSO-Builders-Association/LBA-Public-Collab/Meeting-Notes/Meeting-2.md

 ## 1. Review Minutes from Previous Meeting (Sep 25, 2024)

-- Attendees: Jordy, Ethalorian, Fawn, Tanto, Booste, Presto, Jak, Sage
+- Attendees: Jordy, Ethalorian, Fawn, Booste, Presto, Jak, Sage, Jonathan, Marcus
 - Quick overview of key points and decisions
 - Any corrections or additions to the minutes